moonstream-labs/shellm/xtag/context.md

 - **Option Parsing**: Uses `getopts` to parse command-line options, setting variables for tag type, number of items, save paths, and verbosity.
 - **Main Logic**:
+  - Checks for `--help` option before parsing other options
   - Generates the tag structure using `make_xtags`
   - Processes files if provided using `fill_tags`
   - Generates output using `make_xtags` again